Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG SOUTH FACING SHORES WILL BE 5 TO 7 FEET THIS AFTERNOON AND 4 TO 7 FEET SUNDAY
+SURF ALONG SOUTH FACING SHORES WILL BE 1 TO 2 FEET THROUGH WEDNESDAY

 WEATHER CONDITIONPartly Cloudy

 Northeast at 9.2 MPH (8 KT)